How to Build a Travel Itinerary in Under an Hour

 Searching via AI – To Use or Not To Use When Researching Travel Things?

-I love to use it to get a lay of the land.
-These are some things I will ask AI:
+I love to use it to get a lay of the land and find unique activities.
+These are some things I will ask it:

 - What is this city known for?